 There is significant research demonstrating that Intuitive Eating, a method of eating without following “food rules” but rather focusing on hunger and appetite cues, is the healthiest approach for the body and mind.
 An intuitive approach to eating with zero weight goals or expected weight outcomes is protective against eating disorders, the second most deadly mental disorder.

-That is why we implore parents to never food shame your kids.
+That is why we implore parents to never food shame their kids.
 That means:

 - Don’t label food good or bad

 - Pay attention to your child’s hunger, not caloric counts or other external measures